aws/aws-mysql-odbc/README.md

 - the OS platform and version
 - the MySQL database version you're running against

 Please include a reproduction case for the issue when appropriate.
+Also please [include driver logs](./docs/using-the-aws-driver/UsingTheAwsDriver.md#logging) if possible, as they help us diagnose problems quicker.

 The GitHub issues are intended for bug reports and feature requests.
 Keeping the list of open issues lean will help us respond in a timely manner.

-### Logging
-If you encounter an issue with the AWS ODBC Driver for MySQL and would like to report it, please [include driver logs](./docs/using-the-aws-driver/UsingTheAwsDriver.md#logging) if possible, as they help us diagnose problems quicker.

 ## License
 This software is released under version 2 of the GNU General Public License (GPLv2).